MolecularCartography/Optimus/README.md

   3. Proceed with the installation.
 You'll be asked to accept the terms of GPL license at the end.
   4. Restart KNIME after the installation is finished.

+Note, that the procedure described above should be completed only **once**.
+So, if you get a new version of the workflow in the future, all you'll have to do is just to open it with KNIME.
 As soon as the steps above are accomplished, your environment is ready to run the workflow.

-1. Download the file `LCMS_workflow.zip` from this repository.
+1. Download [a file with the workflow](./LCMS_v_0.1.zip) from this repository.
-2. In KNIME window, go to `File => Import KNIME Workflow...`. `Workflow Import Selection` dialog should open after this.
+2. In the KNIME window, go to `File => Import KNIME Workflow...`. `Workflow Import Selection` dialog should open after this.
-3. Check `Select archive file`, press `Browse...` and specify the path to `LCMS_workflow.zip` downloaded on the 1st step.
+3. Check `Select archive file`, press `Browse...` and specify the path to the file downloaded on the 1st step.
 4. Press `Finish`.

-Now you should see the `LCMS_workflow` item in the list at the left-hand side of the KNIME window.
+Now you should see the `LCMS_v_0.1` item in the list at the left-hand side of the KNIME window.
 If you double click it, the workflow will open in the Workflow Editor where you can change its settings and specify input/output files.

 ## Input